 Reheating Blackened Fish Tacos

-- Microwave: Place fish on a microwave-safe plate, cover with a damp paper towel, and heat in short intervals until warmed through.
+- Microwave: Place tacos on a microwave-safe plate, cover with a damp paper towel, and heat in 30-second intervals until warm.

-- Stovetop: Heat a non-stick skillet over low heat.
-Add fish carefully, warming each side for about 2 minutes without overcooking.
+- Stovetop: Heat a skillet over low heat.
+Add tacos and cover; heat for about 5 minutes, flipping occasionally to avoid burning.

 Frequently Asked Questions

-What types of fish work best for Blackened Fish Tacos?
+Can I use frozen fish for Blackened Fish Tacos?

 Can I make the chipotle-lime sauce ahead of time?

-Yes!
-The chipotle-lime sauce can be prepared in advance and stored in the refrigerator for up to one week.
+Absolutely!
+The sauce can be prepared ahead of time and stored in the fridge for up to one week, enhancing its flavors as it sits.

 Final Thoughts